tamermint/Tic-Tac-Toe/README.md

  - aiChoice() - utilizes depth limited minimax algorithm and plays agains you
  - checkForRoundWinner() and checkTournamentWinner() - checks for round and tournament winner
  - gameController() - calls the setupBoard() and playerChoice();

+ Note: If it's tie, click on restart game :D